PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation

+Despite the advantages of PVPUFormer, it still has the following limitations: Firstly, it only considers unified prompt encoding for clicks, boxes, and scribbles, and ignores deep investigation into other prompt encoding like mask encoding.
+Secondly, although our approach gives a probability estimation on an image to generate a prompt encoding vector to offer richer feedback cues, it inevitably introduces noise, which would affect performance improvement.
+Thirdly, the existing performance by PVPUFormer on cross-domain learning is not so good, which is shown in the performance testing on medical datasets.

-To address these limitations, in the future, we intend to further integrate other modalities of interactive types, such as text, voice, \textit{etc.}, by utilizing the prompt encoder module to integrate different forms of user prompts.
-For the uncertainty problem caused by interactive input, \cite{li2018interactive, Multiseg_liew2019multiseg} focus on the issue of ambiguity and predict multiple potential results and let a selection network or the user choose from them.
-Building upon this, we aim to design a mechanism that gradually eliminates ambiguities by utilizing the added prompt information through user interaction.
-Additionally, cross-domain or open-set scenarios have been challenging and prominent research topics.
-By addressing the aforementioned issues, we can greatly enhance the performance of models in cross-domain or open-set data scenarios.
+In the future, we intend to further integrate other modalities of interactive types, such as text, voice, \textit{etc.}, by utilizing the prompt encoding module to integrate different forms of user prompts.
+Moreover, we will try to improve the probability estimation module of prompt encoding to reduce the noise information for performance improvement.
+Additionally, cross-domain or open-set scenarios have been challenging and prominent research topics for our future work.